- Education and Science»

 The traditional women live their old-fashioned lives and I, the modern woman who tried to fit into this culture.

-I one day realized it can work out for me but only if I made my own life, the one I know best of.
+One day realized it can work out for me, but only if I made my own life, the one I know best of.